-...there are two ways of fighting: by law or by force.
+?there are two ways of fighting: by law or by force.
 The first way is natural to men, and the second to beasts.
-But as the first way often proves inadequate; one must have recourse to the second.
-So, as a prince is forced to know how to act like a beast.....one must know how to colour one's actions and to be a great liar and deceiver.
-Men are so simple, and so much creatures of circumstance, that the deceiver will always find someone ready to be deceived.
-A prince...need not necessarily have all the good qualities...but he should certainly appear to have them.6
+113 But as the first way often proves inadequate; one must have recourse to the second.
+So, as a prince is forced to 114 know how to act like a beast?..one must know how to colour one's actions and to be a great liar and deceiver.
+115 Men are so simple, and so much creatures of circumstance, that the deceiver will always find someone ready to 116 be deceived.
+A prince?need not necessarily have all the good qualities?but he should certainly appear to have 117 them. ??
+The sum of Machiavelli's ideas is that the leader is not bound by the norms of traditional morality in 118 119 the discharge of his duties or in the dispensing of social advantages of his subject.
+All that matters in politics is 120 the maintenance of the ruler's political estate against opponents who are at all times changeable, dissimulators and ever "eager for gain."
+121